Stripe Makassar Community

 Is SEA Builders Series an official Stripe program?

-SEA Builders Series is organized by the host under Stripe Makassar Community, which is part of the Stripe Community Builders program.
+SEA Builders Series is organized by the host under Stripe Makassar Community, which is part of the Stripe Community Builder program.

 Join the SEA Builders Series.

-Follow the full program across online technical workshops and the offline Makassar community meetup.
+Follow the full series across online technical workshops and the offline community meetup.
 Join as a developer who wants implementation patterns, or as a founder who wants a clearer payment architecture mental model.